 Docking methods are based on purely physical principles; even proteins of unknown function (or which have been studied relatively little) may be docked.
 The only prerequisite is that their 3D-structure has been either determined experimentally, or can be estimated by some theoretical technique.

 Docking techniques could be used for a variety of purposes, most notably in the virtual screening of large databases of available chemicals in order to select drug candidates.

-Screen saver/Graphics: When I look at the screen saver image, what is my computer
+Screen saver/Graphics: When I look at the screen saver image, what is my computer working on?

 Your computer is working on a specific protein-protein interactions from the many proteins whose structures are known, with particular focus on those proteins that play a role in neuromuscular diseases.
 The database of information produced will help researchers design molecules to inhibit or enhance binding of particular macromolecules, hopefully leading to better treatments for muscular dystrophy and other neuromuscular diseases.

 Screen saver/Graphics: Why are there two color molecules?